Damp, mould and condensation

 - Open the kitchen and bathroom windows when cooking or washing, so that steam can escape.

 - Use the extractor fan, if you have one

-- In colder weather, keep your home at an all-round constant temperature, try to leave the heating on a lower setting for a longer period of time.
+- In cold weather, keep your home at an all-round constant temperature by leaving the heating on a lower setting for longer.